 More often than not, my favorites are those that don’t get a lot of exposure from other places.
 Maybe they’re created by a small team or just one person and are competing against massive companies with huge marketing teams.

-Recently, Stefano Lodola, and Italian teacher, translator, and polyglot reached out to me and asked if I’d consider trying out his new Italian course – Ripeti Con Me.
+A couple of years ago, Stefano Lodola — Italian teacher, translator, polyglot — reached out to me and asked if I’d consider trying out his new Italian course: Ripeti Con Me.

 His course is largely inspired by Glossika, a product that I’m very familiar with.
 Although I think Glossika is useful, there’s quite a bit that I dislike about it and a lot that could be improved upon.